 When you think about it, airplanes are pretty gross.
 Every corner of the plane doesn’t get scrubbed down and disinfected in between flights.
 It isn’t shocking that 20% of passengers will get a respiratory infection after one week of flying on a plane!
-We have put together a list of the most unsanitary parts of airplanes, so you can stock up on wipes and hand sanitizer and scrub away!
+We have put together a list of spots to never touch on a plane so you can stock up on wipes and hand sanitizer and scrub away!

 Throughout the list are some recommendations of how to stay healthy and free of germs (as much as possible) while on the airplane.

 No one wants to start or end a vacation with a new cold or infection, so stay informed, clean the right areas, and stay on top of your health!
-Continue reading for more on the most unsanitary parts of airplanes!
+Continue reading for more on spots to never touch on a plane!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Tray tables are THE most unsanitary parts of airplanes.
+Tray tables are among THE most grossest spots to never touch on a plane.
 Flight attendants don’t have time to wipe down every single tray in between flights, so it is no wonder they get dirty.
 Think of all the hands (and feet) that have been all over the table.
 Gross.

 Heres a gross fact for you: